-Each signatory shall maintain juridical, arbitral or administrative tribunals or procedures for the purpose, inter alia, of the prompt review of administrative action relating to final determinations and reviews of determinations within the meaning of Articles ... of this Agreement.
+Each signatory shall maintain juridical, arbitral or administrative tribunals or procedures for the purpose, inter alia, of the prompt review of administrative action relating to initiation and final determinations and reviews of determinations within the meaning of Articles 11, 17 and 20 of this Agreement.
 Such tribunals or procedures shall be independent of the authority responsible for the determination or review in question, and shall provide all interested parties who participated in the administrative proceeding and are directly and individually affected by the administrative action with access to review.

-PART V
+PART VI